k88hudson/babel-plugin-jsm-to-esmodules/README.md

 ## Caveats / Limitations

+### Do not alias Components.utils.imports

+This plugin doesn't pick up references to `Components.utils.import`.

+### Use top-level Components.utils.import and this.EXPORTED_SYMBOLS only

 Note that while not true for `Components.utils.import`, ES `import` and `export` statements must be statically analyzable and declared at the top level of modules.